-Twilight was just about getting enough, despite her best attempts to not let herself get riled up, when a gasp went through the audience who now stared at the stage in even greater disbelief.
-Up on the stage the puppets had freed themselves of their bonds, and their long threads now whirled around and around.
-Faster than Trixie could turn the blue unicorn found herself dangling in the air, tied up like a calf in a rodeo show.
+Twilight was just about getting enough, despite her best attempts to not let herself get riled up, when a gasp went through the audience.
+They were all now staring in even greater disbelief at where the puppets had freed themselves of their bonds.
+Their long threads whirled around, and faster than Trixie could turn or react she found herself dangling in the air, tied up like a calf in a rodeo show.

 Trixie cried and closed her eyes as the strings tied around her neck.
-A slight trickle of blood ran down her neck as the strings tightened and cut into her flesh.
+A tiny trickle of blood ran down her neck as the strings tightened and cut into her flesh.

-Twilight stared in shock.
-Trixie's face was growing red, her horn glowed but it was evident she couldn't focus her mind on her magic, or overcome whatever was commanding the strings.
+Twilight watched in shock and horror.
+Trixie's face was growing red.
+Her horn glowed, but it was evident that she couldn't focus her mind on her magic or overcome whatever was commanding the strings.
 What was going on?
 Who was controlling the puppets?
-Twilight was as confused as the rest of the crowd who stood in helpless paralysis before the unfolding scene in front of them.
+Twilight was as confused as the rest of the crowd, who all stood in petrified helplessness before the unfolding of the scene in front of them.

 Trixie sputtered and whined as the puppet continued unabated.
 “Well, Great and Powerful Trixie?
 Will you really let a mere puppet defeat you?”

-With a gasp Trixie came to life, struggling against the binds on her legs.
+Trixie came to life with a gasp and struggled against the binds on her legs in a panic.

 Twilight was too relieved herself to be annoyed at Trixie's show.
-“You need to lie still!” she commanded while trying to untie Trixie's legs.
+“You need to lie still!” she commanded while trying to untie Trixie's legs at the same time.

-Twilight shook her head violently.
-"I saved you!
+Twilight shook her head, shocked at the accusation.
+“I saved you!
 I swear I would never hurt anypony!”

 Trixie looked like she was about to respond but instead fell limp and reached for her head with a shaky hoof.
 “I … I … You leave Trixie alone!” she cried, clearly too distressed to think clearly.

 As Twilight glanced over the books, a familiar voice interrupted her thoughts.